vast-community-hub/aws-toolbox-vast/README.md

   </p>
 </p>

-Support library for using AWS with VA Smalltalk and for creating Lambda functions written in Smalltalk
+Support library for using AWS with VAST Platform (formerly VA Smalltalk) and for creating Lambda functions written in Smalltalk

 ## License
 - The code is licensed under [MIT](LICENSE).